neurohackweek/advancedunix/_episodes/01-first-part.md

 Now we can see clearly that (as we intuitively know) boiling the water and cooking the pasta can occur in parallel to the whole meatball making procedure.
 Both the spaghetti and meatballs need to be ready to plate up.
 Furthermore, we know that if we burn the meatballs, we need to start over at the stage of making them.
 If we cook the spaghetti to a mush, we need to boil a new pot of water.
 However, a script does not easily convey this dependency information.

 Why would one use Make to describe this dependency graph and not some cooler and newer tool?
 We like using Make because the recipes can be in `bash`.
 This  means that the same commands we type in the terminal or use in a script can be put into a recipe.
 We don't need to write any additional wrappers, or additional code, which means we get results faster and can switch things up faster.
-Finally, `make` has been around for forty years and is stable, standard on all UNIX systems, and reliable.
+Finally, `make` has been around for forty years and is stable, standard on all Unix systems, and reliable.
 So when we hang out on the bleeding edge of neuroimaging technology, we can be certain that our workflow system doesn't have bugs.

 ### A neuroimaging workflow example
 An example neuroimaging workflow pipeline can involve many steps and many different packages.
 Let us consider a small example of how we typically do fMRI registration.
 Because not everyone might be familiar with the syntax of all the tools, I will just describe these steps generally.